 The Homeowner Workshop provides current homeowners with education and tools needed to be successful.
 The workshop provides information on managing and budgeting money, preventative home maintenance, loss mitigation options and the foreclosure process.
 We recommend that all homebuyers also attend a free Post-Purchase Homebuyers Workshop once they have achieved the goal of homeownership.
 Participants will learn more about mortgage financing, asset building, maintaining good credit and preventive maintenance of your home to ensure its value.
 Click here to register.
 Click here for Post-Purchase Workshop dates.

-Complete and submit the initial online Intake Form.
-Please select “Rehabilitation Program” in the “Reason for Contact” menu box.
+Please complete and submit the initial online Intake Form, and select “Rehabilitation Program” in the “Reason for Contact” menu box.

 The Financial Literacy Training provides five in-depth classes on Basic Banking, Credit, Budgeting, Identity Theft and Understanding Insurance.
 Basic Banking provides information on accounts available and the benefits of these accounts.
 Credit is an in-depth look into what credit is, how to attain good credit and how to fix credit.
 Budgeting provides resourceful information on budgeting tools for the client as well as the household.
 Identity Theft illustrates the importance of keeping track of finances, what to do when you are a victim of identity theft and the different ways identity theft occurs.
 Understanding Insurance provides information on different insurances available to homeowners, what to look for when shopping for insurance and the importance of insurance.
 Click here to register.